On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

 Now we return to the variational integrand where $\Phi$ is given in the form

-In particular, the left and right derivatives of $\sigma \mapsto \Phi_\sigma( \ugi ; u ) $ exist, see Lemma \ref{le:RadiDeri}, and are independent of the energy $\calE$.
-Moreover, the one-sided derivatives are ordered such that $\rmD^-_\sigma\Phi(\ugi;\sigma,w) \leq \rmD^+_\sigma \Phi(\ugi;\sigma,w) < 0$ for every $w \in J_\sigma(\ugi)$.
+In particular, the left and right derivatives of $\sigma \mapsto \Phi_\sigma( u ) $ exist, see Lemma \ref{le:RadiDeri}, and are independent of the energy $\calE$.
+Moreover, the one-sided derivatives are ordered such that $\rmD^-_\sigma\Phi(\sigma,w) \leq \rmD^+_\sigma \Phi(\sigma,w) < 0$ for every $w \in J_\sigma$.

 However, because of the supremum over $\rmD^-_\sigma \Phi$ and the infimum over $\rmD^+_\sigma \Phi$, in general one cannot expect to generate one chain of inequalities from the two estimates in \eqref{eq:BGS.MargiEst}.
-Even if $J_\sigma(\ugi)$ is single-valued, one still has the wrong estimate.
+Even if $J_\sigma$ is single-valued, one still arrived at the wrong estimate.